IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

   ibmcloud fn action invoke --blocking hello
   ```

-  As you can see, the command outputs two important pieces of information:

-  The **Activation ID** (`44794bd6aab74415b4e42a308d880e5b`) which can be used later to lookup the response.
+  The command outputs the **Activation ID** (`44794bd6aab74415b4e42a308d880e5b`) which can always be used later to lookup the response:

   ```bash
   ok: invoked /_/hello with id 44794bd6aab74415b4e42a308d880e5b
   ```

-  and the complete **Activation record** in JSON format which contains all information about the activation including the complete function's `response`.
-The JavaScript function's output is the string `Hello world` which appears as the value of the `payload` key.
+  and the complete **Activation record** in JSON format which contains all information about the activation including the function's complete `response`.
+The JavaScript function's output is the string `Hello world` which appears as the value of the `payload` key:

   ```json
   ...